petercorke/arduIO/README.md

 which takes the current value of _all_ output proxy objects and packs them into a single `set` command which is sent to the server.

-A very simple control program uses periodic sampling on the ArduServer and a callback function on the client
+A very simple control program uses periodic sampling on the ArduIO and a callback function on the client
 ```
 def cb(a, t):
     led.set(int(nmc_enc0) % 2)